patterns >

 Pattern Description

 Designed for yarns that pool, these unisex socks use wide short row sequences to form subtle distortions in the yarn’s natural pooling pattern, just like the geological formations they are named for.
-Worked toe up, they have a comfortable, rounded afterthought heel and a 2x2-rib cuff.
-The socks are available in three adult foot circumferences and are adjustable in length and height.
+Both toe-up and cuff-down instructions are provided.
+They have a comfortable, rounded afterthought heel with optional short-row afterthought gusset shaping and a 2x2-rib cuff.

 This pattern requires the knitter to be able to knit a small circumference in the round (either on double-pointed needles or your preferred technique for socks) and clearly explains all techniques required.
 There are links to useful video tutorials as well, so this pattern is accessible to relatively inexperienced sock knitters.